-IAC is a unique community-based organization with an English as a Second Language program that addresses the needs of very low literacy adults and offers Saturday classes.
+IAC is a unique community-based organization with an English as a Second Language program that addresses the needs of very low literacy adults.
 Classes are free of charge and taught in a quarter system.

-IAC offers four levels of instruction from Beginner to Advanced Mon-F from 10am to 12pm.
+IAC offers four levels of instruction from Beginner to Advanced Monday to Friday from 10am to 12pm.
 When registration is closed (typically one week after), “While You’re Waiting” classes exist to allow learners to attend class on Saturdays until the next quarter begins.
-Extra help such as 1:1 tutoring sessions also occur on Saturdays.
+Extra help such as one-on-one tutoring sessions also occur on Saturdays.
 The levels correspond to the wide range of learners, from low-literacy adults who may have little or no education to people with advanced degrees from their home country yearning to perfect the American accent.

 Students come to the program to learn English for a variety of reasons:

 - Job acquisition or promotion

 - To help their children with homework and school situations

 - To increase fluency and conversational capability with the wider community